OTHER CONTENT SUBMISSION POLICIES MANUSCRIPT PREPARATION GUIDANCE MANUSCRIPT CONSIDERATION PROCESS AFTER ACCEPTANCE EDITORIAL POLICIES

-Authors wishing to express thanks or note assistance should do so in the Acknowledgements section, which should be located the manuscript text and before the reference list.
-In addition, any individuals who participated in the writing of the manuscript but who do not qualify as authors must be named in this section.
+Authors wishing to express thanks or note assistance should do so in the Acknowledgements section, which should be located after the manuscript text and before the reference list.
+In addition, any individuals who contributed to the manuscript but who do not qualify as authors must be named in this section.
 Authors are responsible for informing all those listed that they are being mentioned in the manuscript and for obtaining their approval prior to publication.

-In published articles, the Support and Financial Disclosure statements are located in the Acknowledgements; however, this information should remain located directly after the title page throughout the manuscript consideration process.
+In published articles, the Support and Financial Disclosure statements are located in the Acknowledgements; however, this information should be placed directly after the title page for manuscript submission.

-For Original Investigations and Research Letters, the Acknowledgements must also contain a description of each author’s contributions and a statement of collective responsibility, and must identify the guarantor of the work, eg:
+For Original Investigations and Research Letters, the Acknowledgements must also contain a description of each author’s contributions and a statement of collective responsibility, and must identify the author acting as guarantor of the work, eg: